savagerunderscorelex/musicislife/logs.md

 8:01 AM I was working on the animation yesterday, but I forgot to add a log (I've been super lazy recently).

 I figured out how to play and pause the animation on click!!
 The function works all the time instead of just once, since that was the issue I was dealing with before.
 I solved this issue by adding and removing classes that control the animation play state.

+2:28 PM Yay!
+I got the audio stuff to work now!!
+Now the first vinyl will play an audio when it is running, and will pause the audio when it is not working.
+The vinyl now works as a pause/play button for the music!!
+(I used the Stop Being a Weenie game audio to test this lol)

+8:23 PM I also added the feature that will show the song that is currently being played above all the vinyls.
+I also added the song names (placeholders) under the vinyls.